Tumor Genetic Testing

 Carriers of BRCA1 and BRCA2 mutations have a very similar phenotype.
 Those with BRCA2 mutations tend to be diagnosed with ovarian cancer at a slightly older age than BRCA1 carriers (55–58 years and 49–53 years, respectively).

 Currently, numerous studies have reported the association between BRCA mutations and ovarian cancer mortality, and the results are conflicting.
 Some investigators have found that ovarian cancer patients with BRCA mutations have more favorable outcomes, whereas others have indicated null results.
 In a recent study, including 386 BRCA1/2-associated epithelial ovarian cancer patients diagnosed between 1980 and 2015, parameters like progression-free survival, progression-free interval, overall survival and ovarian cancer-specific survival were compared between epithelial ovarian cancer patients with and without previous breast cancer.
-The results suggest that BRCA1/2-associated epithelial ovarian cancer patients with a previous breast cancer have a worse outcome than patients without breast cancer, especially when treated with adjuvant chemotherapy.
+The results suggest that BRCA1/2-associated epithelial ovarian cancer patients with previous breast cancer have a worse outcome than patients without breast cancer, especially when treated with adjuvant chemotherapy.

 Pancreatic cancer is a highly lethal disease, and its mortality is almost equal to its incidence.
 Although advances have been made in the management of pancreatic cancer in recent years, the 5-year survival rate is still less than 6%.

 Pancreatic cancer is the fourth leading cause of cancer death in the USA and leads to an estimated 227,000 deaths per year worldwide.
 The majority of pancreatic cancer are sporadic with a median age at diagnosis of 72 years.
-The male/female ratio is 1.3:1, and cigarette smoking accounts for approximately 20% of tumours.
+The male/female ratio is 1.3:1, and cigarette smoking accounts for approximately 20% of tumors.
 It has been estimated that approximately 7-10% of patients have one or more close relatives with pancreatic cancer and are therefore classified as having familial pancreatic cancer.
-In this case, relatives are at increased risk of developing pancreatic cancer compared to the general population, and the risk rises with an increasing number of affected relatives and younger age at diagnosis.
+In this case, relatives are at an increased risk of developing pancreatic cancer compared to the general population, and the risk rises with an increasing number of affected relatives and younger age at diagnosis.

 Pancreatic cancer is reported to be the third most common cancer associated with BRCA mutations.
 Estimates of BRCA gene mutation prevalence in sporadic pancreatic cancer have ranged from 5.5 to 21.6% and from 4.9 to 26% in familial pancreatic cancer.